We start the conversation.

 groundwater and agricultural land, and treat the environment as an afterthought.

-The suggestion that Victoria has stringent environmental laws, that leave us with nothing to worry about from coal and coal seam gas, is a furphy.
+The suggestion that Victoria has stringent environmental laws, that leave us with nothing to worry about from onshore gas, is a furphy.

 - Poor regulatory frameworks and ability to ensure mining industry compliance and enforcement of breaches

 - Existing food production and protecting land for future food security

 - Ensure sustainable water use and maintenance of ground water integrity and healthy river systems

 - Degrading of existing and planned tourism infrastructure

 - Poor interaction with local councils on impacts to roads/bridge infrastructure and associated cost burdens

 - Decline of property values